-There is a marketer somewhere who has an excellent product to market.
-The traffic rate to their site is overwhelming, and the landing page is breathtaking.
-But for some reason, the conversion rate keeps falling below their expectations.
-What can this marketer do?
-Do they need to rewrite the content?
-Do they need to change their design?
-Do they have to tweak another landing page?
+Let us consider a marketer who has an excellent product to market.
+The traffic rate to his site is overwhelming, and the landing page is breathtaking.
+But for some reason, the conversion rate keeps falling below his expectations.
+What can he do?
+Should he rewrite the entire content?
+Or should he tweak another landing page?
+Is it about their design?
 This is a real struggle for some marketers.

-1. Taking longer to load
+1. Your landing page is taking longer to load

-2. Using boring headlines
+2. You are using boring headlines

-Headings can take your content to a whole new unimaginable level.
-Some statistics show only two people out of ten read the copy of the material after reading the headline.
+Headings can take your content to a whole new level.
+Some statistics show only two people out of ten read a copy of the material after reading the headline.
 The first impression you make on the readers is your headline.
-Sometimes it is the only impression.
+Seldom it is the only impression.

 Use the following formula:

 Still Not an User of Aritic PinPoint Automation?

 - Have specific headlines

 - Include vital information that interests the prospects

 To make an insightful headline, use words that prospects commonly use to define their pain points.
 For instance, they may say, “It is very annoying when my computer is slow.”
 When you use these words, you will attract the prospect to read the content.
 Even so, the trick is to know the words that they use.
 You can learn by listening to their conversations on forums or blog posts.
 Learn all you can and incorporate these words into your headline.

 When you read the book, “Made to Stick,” you will discover that 89% of ads can fall into five categories.
 From WordStream, these categories are: